 Are you looking for ways to improve your grades?
 Or maybe you have a test coming up and don’t know where to begin.
 It doesn’t matter if you’re in high school, college, grad school or anywhere in between, it's never too late to develop good study habits that will help you knuckle down and concentrate on smashing your goals.

 Everyone learns in their own way and focusing can look a little different for everyone.
-So we've narrowed down a variety of study tips that will help you kickstart your journey to becoming your most studious self.
+So in the article, we'll explore how to stay focused will studying to kickstart your journey to becoming your most studious self.

 It's never fun when you show up to an exam and realize you spent all your time studying one aspect of a subject, only to find that the exam seems entirely centered around another.